Jacox98/checkmk-fortios-fw/README.md

 - The special agent prints a new section `<<<fortigate_cves:sep(0)>>>` consumed by the "FortiGate CVEs" check.

 CLI tips (passwords with special characters):
-- Use single quotes around `--opencve-pass` in bash/zsh, or prefer:
+- Use single quotes around `--opencve-pass` in bash/zsh when testing the agent manually.
-  - `--opencve-pass-file /path/secret.txt` (file contains only the password)
-  - `--opencve-pass-env OPENCVE_PASS` (read from environment variable)

 ## Development